steve-crouch/dirac-essentials-test/index.md

 <p>
   To participate in
+  {% if site.kind == "course" %}
+  this online self-learning
-  {% if site.carpentry == "swc" %}
+  {% elsif site.carpentry == "swc" %}
-  a Software Carpentry
+  a Software Carpentry workshop
   {% elsif site.carpentry == "rsg" %}
-  this training
+  this training workshop
   {% endif %}
-  workshop,
   you will need access to software as described below.
   In addition, you will need an up-to-date web browser.
 </p>